Don’t hesitate to ask questions or make suggestions at any time … this is your club!

 What exactly will the $80 membership fee cover?

 Your fee covers wine, beer, well and soft drinks along with heavy appetizers and desserts at each meeting (and yes you can have more than one dessert).
 In addition it covers our minimal overhead costs (ie banking, webpage, notecards, etc).
 We are extremely fortunate SpringHill Suites offers us our room at no cost thus saving us a lot of money!

 Can I nominate a nationally recognized non-profit?

 Yes – since many of our local non-profits are nationally recognized!!
 If you meant can you nominate a non-local charity the answer is no. The Giving Club would like to support local nonprofits only.

 Ok, are there any other limits on the non-profits I can nominate?

-They must be active 501(c)(3) nonprofit registered with the secretary of state’s office which have a direct impact in our community.
-Although some religious and political groups meet this qualification we are going to limit our support to non-political and only religious entities if their mission goes beyond preaching the good word (i.e. Catholic Outreach with their soup kitchen or a church housing the homeless of all denominations).
+They must be active 501(c)(3) nonprofit which has a direct impact in our community.
+Although some religious and political groups meet this qualification we are going to limit our support to non-political and only religious entities if their mission excludes preaching the good word (i.e. Catholic Outreach with their soup kitchen or a church housing the homeless of all denominations).
 Lastly if the nonprofit has received the quarterly donation from The Giving Club in the past they are not eligible to be nominated until three full years have passed.
 A list of these organizations is displayed near the nomination bucket.